m-bock/purescript-transit/README.md

 ### Writing Tests for the update function

 As the equality of the type signatures of the classic and transit approaches update functions already suggest: We can use them interchangeably.
 That means transit can be seamlessly integrated into existing codebases.
 Let's verify this.

+#### Testing State Transitions

 We'll make use of the following functions from the `Data.Array` module of the `arrays` package:

 <!-- PD_START:purs
 inline: true